lupyuen/lupyuen.github.io/src/visual.md

 _Can we test without NuttX?_

-To test the Zig program above on Linux / macOS / Windows (instead of NuttX), add the stubs below to simulate a NuttX Sensor...
+To test our IoT Sensor App on __Linux / macOS / Windows__ (instead of NuttX), add the stubs below to simulate a NuttX Sensor...

 -   [__"Test Stubs"__](https://github.com/lupyuen/visual-zig-nuttx#test-stubs)